accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate on the screen video-only time-based media that require a text-based transcript.
+1. Identify on the screen video-only time-based media that require a text-based transcript.
-1. Check
+1. Check for
-	- whether there is an alternative audio-only version accessible via an adjacent component (a button or a link);
+	- the presence of an alternative audio-only version accessible via an adjacent component (a button or a link);
 	- or the presence of an adjacent audio-only alternative version;
 	- or the presence of an adjacent text transcript (a button or a link);
 	- or the presence of a clearly identifiable adjacent text transcript;